nomuus/protonvpn-qubes-rpc/README.md

 #### Example 2

-From the AppVM tagged `protonmgrSC`, instruct the `protonvpnSC` tagged NetVM named `sys-protonvpn-secure-core` to connect using the cached session to the fastest available server:
+From the AppVM tagged `protonmgrSC`, instruct the `protonvpnSC` tagged NetVM named `sys-protonvpn-secure-core` to connect using the cached session to the fastest available secure core server:

 ```
 /usr/bin/qrexec-client-vm sys-protonvpn-secure-core protonvpn.Connect+securecore